Parabolic conformally symplectic structures II; parabolic contactification: Contactification of PCS--structures

 Our second example involves a type of parabolic contact structures which has not been studied intensively in the literature, namely the one associated to the groups $SO^*(2n)$.
 To formulate the necessary background, consider a finite--dimensional right quaternionic vector space $V$.
 Then a \textit{quaternionically skew Hermitian form} is a map $\tau:V\x V\to\Bbb H$, which is bilinear over $\mathbb R$ and satisfies $\tau(v,wq)=\tau(v,w)q$ and $\tau(w,v)=-\overline{\tau(v,w)}$ for all $v,w\in V$ and $q\in\Bbb H$.
-The following result is well known, we include a proof for completeness.
+It is well known that any finite dimensional quaternionic vector space admits a unique non--degenerate quaternionically skew Hermitian form up to isomorphism.